ymzuiku/signalist/README.md

 ### Store signal

-`signal` is a native JavaScript method that can be used anywhere, in any framework, to trigger updates directly in `React`.
-However, when using `signal` inside a `React` component, you should use `useSignal`, which is just a `useRef` wrapper around `signal`, to prevent signal loss caused by React's `setState`.
+`signal` is a native JavaScript method that can be used anywhere, in any framework, to trigger updates directly in React.
+However, when using `signal` inside a React component, you should use `useSignal`, which is just a `useRef` wrapper around `signal`, to prevent signal loss caused by React's `setState`.
 If you're using `signalist` exclusively and have never used React's `setState`, you can even use `signal` instead of `useSignal` throughout your project.

 ```tsx
 import { signal } from "signalist";